jasonbrackman/hackfuchallenge2017/readme.md

 will end their frustration, but take away their personal victory.

 What I recognized is needed to solve these challenges:
-1. Domain Knowledge is important
+1. Domain Knowledge
-2. Intuition is important
+2. Intuition
-3. Confidence and Humility are important
+3. Confidence w/ a touch of Humility

 What I had to learn or get better at technically:
 1. VirtualBox